alexlyttle/python-virtualenvs/slides.md

 # What is a virtual environment?

 - Allows you to keep dependencies required by different projects separate
-- Updates your `PATH` to point to a chosen Python interpreter
+- Updates your `PATH` to prioritise a specific Python interpreter
 - Has its own isolated `site-packages` directory
 - Updates your `sys.path` so that Python looks for packages installed within the isolated `site-packages` directory only